Peugeot e-308 vs Fiat 500e

 Feature Showdown

-The Peugeot e-308 stands out with head-up display and power tailgate that you will not find on the Fiat 500e.
-The Fiat 500e counters with BeatsAudio audio and ambient lighting.
+The Peugeot e-308 stands out with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, power tailgate and Focal audio that you will not find on the Fiat 500e.
+The Fiat 500e counters with Apple CarPlay and BeatsAudio audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain